boogiedev/Capstone-1-Automotive-EDA/README.md

 > #### MPG-to-n_Cylinders-Density-Plot <img src="https://raw.githubusercontent.com/boogiedev/automotive-eda/master/img/mpgbycyldense.png" width="80%"></img><br>

-As you can see, with the graphs, there has been a progression on centering the focus of what exact pieces of data I wanted to further explore
+As you can see, with the graphs, there has been a progression on centering the focus of what exact pieces of data I wanted to further explore.

 <details>
   <summary>